marcospgp/chainference/frontend/README.md

 `NODE_ENV` is set to `development` while developing as React's strict mode relies on it.

+## Deploying

+We deploy automatically to a VPS when pushing to the main branch.

+`dockerfile` and `docker-compose.yml` are used for the deployment - the frontend app runs in a container in the VPS.

 ## Styling

 We use [Mantine](https://mantine.dev/) as a UI library.